andrewblais/jsCapstoneBook/README.md

     -   Setting up a Node.js project and making sure the directory/libraries are installed successfully.

     -   Passing information between the front and backends with constistent, clean and effective JavaScript and HTML naming conventions for variables/user input.
+Creating the forms provided a challenge, also getting them to look good in their flex containers in a way that will respond to differently sized user devices/screens.

     -   Incorporating robust, manageable PostgreSQL queries with JavaScript.

+    -   The hardest part of creating the CSS was making the flex containers and ensuring their CSS properties were given values that work well in the flow of the desired appearance.

 -   The less challenging aspects of this project:

-    -   Aside from the creative side of creating a Web Application, I'm very comfortable with HTML/CSS commands and options.

     -   Although the overall process of making this project was time-consuming, I felt in control and aware of all of the steps I needed to take.
 It was hard work, but I'm feeling much more fluent with JavaScript, Node.js, PostgreSQL and more advanced CSS conventions.